Sunset Tan

-Sunset Tan is an American reality television on E!, which debuted on May 28, 2007.
+Sunset Tan is an American reality television series on E!, which debuted on May 28, 2007.
 The series chronicles the lives of the managers and employees of a tanning salon in Los Angeles called Sunset Tan.
 On April 3, 2008, E! renewed the series for a second and final season.
-Despite fair ratings, a third season was never ordered.

 Synopsis

 An ongoing theme throughout the show is competition between employees, specifically the battle to be selected by Devin and Jeff as the manager of the new Las Vegas salon, located at Palms Casino Resort.
 Janelle is ultimately selected for the position.
 By the end of the first season, Holly and Molly (The Olly Girls) are allegedly fired after throwing a party at Jeff's house while he was out of town.
 However, at the beginning of the second season after the girls have a meeting with Devin and Jeff, the two decide to rehire them.